In this article

 In addition to the implant and dental procedure, you may have to pay for additional services.
 These vary based on your individual needs but may include:7

-There are a few ways to find affordable dental implants without spending thousands of dollars on insurance each year.
-Some financing options include:
+Here are five ways to find affordable dental implants without spending thousands of dollars on insurance annually.

-Discount dental plans are a great way to save money on dental implant treatment.
-There are many dental discount plans available, and all of them work in similar ways:
+Dental discount plans are a great way to save money on dental implants.
+Many discount plans are available, and all of them work similarly:

-Careington is a popular dental discount option that provides 20 to 50 percent savings on dental care costs.
-Unlike insurance, there is no yearly spending limit on dental services.
-Patients pay one low annual fee and can use their Careington plan to save on dental treatments all year long.
+DentalPlans is a popular dental discount option that provides 20 to 50 percent savings on dental care costs.
+Unlike insurance, there’s no yearly spending limit on dental services.
+Patients pay one low annual fee and can use their plan to save on dental treatments all year.

-It is important to note that not every dental practice offers a payment plan for implants.
+It’s important to note that not all dentists offer a payment plan for implants.
 Talk with your dentist to determine the best option for your needs.

 Cosmetic Dentistry Grants (CDG) is a nonprofit dental organization that provides funding for various dental procedures.
 In some cases, people can get free implants through this organization.

-In the U.S. and around the world, many university dental programs offer discounted dental services.
+Many university dental programs offer discounted dental services in the U.S. and worldwide.
 The public can visit these on-campus clinics to receive treatment from current dental students.